poshjosh/cometdchatjavascript/README.md

 A script for integrating Cometd based chat functionality into a Java Web Apps

+#### This project has been integrated into (poshjosh/cometdchat)[https://github.com/poshjosh/cometdchat].
+All the necessary information have been moved to that project.
+This project is only maintained for reference purposes.

 ### Building the script

 - Open command prompt